 Victoria BC Gardens carry an imprint of British Days of the city.
 The best example being the Butchart Gardens.

-Any place with British influence has well-maintained gardens – be it Botanic Gardens of Singapore or Royal Botanic Garden of Kandy.
+Any place with British influence has well-maintained gardens – be it Singapore or Kandy.
 Victoria BC also has its share of lovely gardens – that are perfect for walking, for spending time with nature and to witness the diversity of nature.

-Here is my list of must-see Victoria BC Gardens.
+Here is my list of must-see nature outposts.

 Butchart Gardens History

-Butchart gardens were built a century ago by Jennie Butchart when she came to Victoria BC with her husband Robert Butchart.
+They were built a century ago by Jennie Butchart when she came to Victoria BC with her husband Robert Butchart.
 Robert was here for limestone mining for the rising demand for cement.
 Once the limestone exhausted, Mrs. Butchart decided to convert the barren quarry into a garden.
-Yes, Butchart gardens took birth in the pit of a limestone quarry that was covered with a layer of fresh soil.
+Yes, they took birth in the pit of a limestone quarry that was covered with a layer of fresh soil.
 You can still see a tall chimney from the Sunken garden as a memorial of its roots.

-Soon many other gardens were added to the estate.
+Soon many others were added to the estate.

-It was their grandson Ian Ross who converted Butchart Gardens into an international tourist destination that it is today.
+It was their grandson Ian Ross who converted it into an international tourist destination that it is today.
 He received gardens as a gift on his 21st birthday.
 And he spent his life nurturing them.
-He introduced outdoor concerts that continue to happen every summer in the gardens.
-He started Christmas celebrations in the gardens.
-In fact, when I visited Butchart Gardens in November, Christmas preparations were in full swing.
+He introduced outdoor concerts that continue to happen every summer here.
+He started Christmas celebrations on the premises.
+In fact, when I visited in November, Christmas preparations were in full swing.
 Plants and trees were being pruned.
 Christmas lights were being hanged.
 Mild maidens were being dressed.